 Rev. Turner was a 2017 Inductee into the Morehouse College Martin Luther King Jr. Board of Preachers.
 He currently serves as a board member for Antioch Urban Ministries.
 Rev. Turner has received several awards including the 2000 Atlanta Dairy Association’s Movers and Shakers Award, the 2002 Antioch Baptist Church North’s Man of The Year and Community Service Award, the 2004 Antioch Urban Ministries Mighty Faith Award, the 2005 Concerned Black Clergy’s Community Service Award, the 2006 Gospel Choice Chosen Award and the 2012 God’s Trombone Award from Rainbow PUSH.
 In 2015, Rev. Turner was recognized by the Apex Museum for his work in the field of recovery and outreach ministry.

 With over twenty-nine years of Christ-centered recovery work and outreach initiatives, Rev. Turner has helped countless men and women turn their lives around through a right functioning relationship with Jesus Christ.
 He is a leader and advocate for the disadvantaged, the hungry and the homeless in the community, always sharing the good news of Jesus Christ.
 Rev. Turner’s motto is:

-“Therefore, if any man be in Christ, he is a new creature, old things are passed away; behold, all things are become new,” 2nd Corinthians 5:17.
+where to buy Ivermectin online “Therefore, if any man be in Christ, he is a new creature, old things are passed away; behold, all things are become new,” 2nd Corinthians 5:17.